-During the three months ended June 30, 2013, the focus was to evaluate the know-how and intellectual properties attached to the license acquired with a view to formulate plans for identifying potential ANTP based products.
+During the three months ended September 30, 2013, the focus continued to be on evaluation of the know-how and intellectual properties attached to the license acquired with a view to formulate plans for identifying potential ANTP based products.
+The work involved discussions with third party experts, developing and filing provisional patent applications and answering scientific questions in fields of interest relating to provisional patent applications.